sbt/website/src/reference/01-General-Info/02-Community-Plugins.md

 The [sbt autoplugin giter8 template](https://github.com/sbt/sbt-autoplugin.g8)
 is a good place to start.
 This sets up a new sbt plugin project appropriately.
-The generated `README` will includes a summary of the steps for publishing a new community plugin.
+The generated `README` includes a summary of the steps for publishing a new community plugin.

 ### Community Ivy Repository